Paulão (footballer, born 1986)

-Paulo Marcos de Jesus Ribeiro (born 25 February 1986), commonly known as Paulão, is a Brazilian footballer who plays as a central defender.
+Paulo Marcos de Jesus Ribeiro (born 25 February 1986), commonly known as Paulão, is a Brazilian footballer who plays as a central defender for Paysandu.

 Club career

 Early career

 In January 2008, Paulão was signed by Itapirense in 2-year contract.
 He was infamously cautioned 8 times and suspended twice in the Campeonato Paulista Série A3.
 In June 2008 he was signed by Universal Futebol Clube and immediately loaned to ASA for the 2008 Campeonato Brasileiro Série C. Paulão remained in ASA in 2009 season, winning the Campeonato Alagoano.
 His team also finished as the runner-up of 2009 Campeonato Brasileiro Série C in 2009.

 Grêmio Prudente

 On 21 September 2009 he was loaned to Grêmio Barueri during the 2009 Campeonato Brasileiro Série A. He made his Campeonato Brasileiro Série A debut on 6 December 2009.

 In January 2010, Barueri relocated to Presidente Prudente and bought Paulão from Universal.
 He became a regular starter of the team, made 16 starts in the 2010 Campeonato Paulista, finished as the semi-finalists.
 He also played 6 times in the 2010 Campeonato Brasileiro Série A, and was sent off in the opening game.
 He extended his contract in June.